peznauts/cloudstream/README.md

 project will support simulcasting streams to services like Perascope, Facebook, Twitch, YouTube, and more.

+## Transcoding

+CloudStream will detect your configuration and adapt the cloud environment to meet the needs of your broadcast by splitting off transcoding nodes from the main relay node.
+CloudStream allows you to scale your broadcast horizontally whenever required, which has the added benefit of fencing.
+By scalling horizontally, and fencing your broadcast, you'll never need to worry about one stream negatively impacting another, especially when transcoding is required.

 ## Install

 This project is an Ansible collection and be easily installed using the